ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_build_uz_on_k26_kits/how_to_build_uz_on_k26_kits.rst

 Generates the UltraZohm Vivado project (``ultrazohm.xpr``).
 Usage:

 #.
-Open ``ultrazohm_sw/vivado`` repository on your local file system
+Open Vivado 2022.2
 #.
-Edit build_kria.tcl (line: 41 - 48 and 125 - 133) according to your K26 kit and save
-#.
-Open Vivado
-#.
 Click on ``Window`` -> ``Tcl Console``
 #.
 A window on the bottom of Vivado appears (*Tcl Console*)
 #.
 Navigate to the location of the ``ultrazohm_sw`` repository on your local file system using ``cd`` in the tcl console
 #.
 Navigate to ``ultrazohm_sw/vivado`` in the tcl console
 #.
-Call build_kria.tcl with:
+Call builder kria tcl script with according to your board:

 .. code-block::

+    For KR260 Robotics:
+    source build_kria_R.tcl

+    For KV260 Vision:
-    source build_kria.tcl
+    source build_kria_V.tcl

+#.
+Check out the PS block settings, you can set this again using ``kria_vivado_K26_ZynqMP_Presets.tcl``  from tcl_scripts folder.
+#.
 Generate bitstream and export to vitis/vivado_exported_xsa folder.
 Make sure there is only one xsa file.

 Vitis
 =====